diegosilvacode/application-tindev-backend/README.md

-# codefolio | TINDEV-BACKEND
+# application | TINDEV - BACKEND

 ## About This Project

-This project contains the entire backend of the **[codefolio-tindev-frontend](https://github.com/coderamos/codefolio-tindev-frontend)** application.
+This project contains the entire backend of the **[application-tindev-frontend](https://github.com/coderamos/application-tindev-frontend)** application.
 Match other developers.

-The **codefolio-tindev-frontend** project was create with [Create React App](https://facebook.github.io/create-react-app/).
+The **application-tindev-frontend** project was create with [Create React App](https://facebook.github.io/create-react-app/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Prerequisites